 Difference between Lac Bangles of Rajasthan and Hyderabad

-An artisan explained me the difference between the lac bangles from Rajasthan and Hyderabad.
-He proudly said the craft that we have here in Hyderabad couldn’t be found elsewhere.
+An artisan explained to me the difference between the lac bangles from Rajasthan and Hyderabad.
+He proudly said the craft that we have here in this city couldn’t be found elsewhere.
 Well, an easy way to identify is to look at how much it shines.
-The more the bangles shine, the more they are likely to come from the lanes of Hyderabad.
+The more the bangles shine, the more they are likely to come from the lanes of this city.
 Shining sets of lac bangles are no wonder a brand for the city.

-Rajasthani bangles usually come with the pattern on a single bangle while in Hyderabad they come in sets where the design goes across bangles.
+Rajasthani bangles usually come with the pattern on a single bangle while in this city they come in sets where the design goes across bangles.

 I saw many small and big workshops with men and women sitting around a small metal stove making bangles in small lanes.
-In the main Laad Bazaar, we see them neatly displayed in rows and rows to entice the customers.
+In the main bazaar, we see them neatly displayed in rows and rows to entice the customers.
 I suddenly realized that these bangles are feeding many households.

 I suddenly wanted to pick up some.
 And I did pick up a few simple bangles in stone.
 I am definitely more respectful towards them after this walk.
 For they are not just vanities but bread for many people working in that industry.

 Hyderabad is known as the Pearl city of India.
-Despite nowhere being close to pearl producing oceans or rivers, it is the biggest pearl processing and trading center.
-You do not have to make an effort to find pearls when you are in the vicinity of Laad Bazaar.
+Despite nowhere being close to pearl-producing oceans or rivers, it is the biggest pearl processing and trading center.
+You do not have to make an effort to find pearls when you are in the vicinity of this bazaar.
 The salesmen of Pearl shops do the effort for you.
 They will politely invite you to the shop in a way you can not refuse.

 You will see strings of pearls, mostly in white or off-white hanging everywhere.
 There are neckpieces, earrings, and bangles in pearls teasing you.
 However, I liked the big irregular pearls in unusual colors like smoky grey.